Redundancy is not only a sign of lazy writing; it can also pull us out of the story by interrupting the narrative flow.

 “Bob drove six blocks to his office.
 When he got tired of staring at the same four walls, he worked from the donut shop next door.”

-Now let’s look at a common problem: how to prevent exposition from becoming redundant.
-For example, sometimes a character must repeat information to another character.
+Sometimes a character must repeat information to another character.
 How can we avoid redundancy if the reader already knows the information?

 It is common for novice writers to repeat information ad nauseum.
 It’s the author’s job to find creative ways to keep the narrative moving forward.